Yantai CIMC Raffles Shipyard: World's largest crane

 Taisun, the world's largest gantry crane, with a lifting capacity of 20,000 metric tonnes, took over seven years to plan and an additional 12 months for the preparation of its design framework.
 It was designed by Dalian Huarui Heavy Industry Group Co., Ltd (DHHI).

-The crane, capable of muscling up to 10,000 cars in one lift, allows the mating of an entire outfitted deck box of a semi-submersible rig onto its hull/pontoons in one single operation.
-The shipyard states that this will reduce work hazards at high altitudes and in the open sea.
-The lifting of the complete deck box reduces man-hours by as much as half.
+The crane allows the mating of an entire outfitted deck box of a semi-submersible rig onto its hull/pontoons in one single operation.
+This method reduces hazards associated with assembling such a rig in open water, and increases efficiency while significantly reducing the man-hours required for such an operation.

+The Taisun currently holds the world record for the heaviest weight lifted by a crane, though the Honghai Crane, a larger crane with a weight rating of 22,000 tonnes, was completed in 2014.